rachithaiyappa/rachithaiyappa.github.io/_posts/2019-06-06-Follow your gut.md

 Winnie’s brilliance requires a write-up of its own.
 Her untainted patience bore the brunt of my never-ending questions (code, bugs, science, coffee with/without milk, benefits of being legally married in Germany, etc ).
-Few times, a short meeting with Winnie before we met Pawel saved me from  take away a good laugh If Pawel didn’t go back home and laugh at my stupidity Fun fact: I once accused the computer, as I often do, of having a mind of its own.
+At times, a short meeting with Winnie to discuss (read, correct) my work before we met Pawel denied him a good laugh :P

+Fun fact: I once accused the computer, as I often do, of having a mind of its own.
 I kid you not, for the longest time, the program used to run fine when I was sitting in front of the computer.
 But go out for lunch/snack only to return to see a dead program.
 You could almost see the monitor’s vile smirk.
 Of course, it was a bug in the program.
-And of course, Winnie was there with a celebratory smirk when I nudged her (this time, without a question) for the nth time that week!
+And of course, Winnie was there with a celebratory smirk when I nudged her (this time, without a question) for the n<sup>th</sup> time that week!

-*Update June 2020: Winnie might be nearing the end of her Ph.D. now* [↩](#myfootnotelinkback)
+*Update June 2020: Winnie might be nearing the end of her Ph.D. now* :)
+[↩](#myfootnotelinkback)

 <a name="myfootnote2">2</a>: